 The Talisker Whisky Atlantic Challenge is organised by Atlantic Campaigns.
 Click here to find out more.

 Read more about the Henley Business School research study here...

-As well as supporting the Heads Together and Row crew, Henley will work with them on a research project focusing on developing individual and team resilience over time.
+As well as supporting the Heads Together and Row crew, Henley is working with them on a research project focusing on developing individual and team resilience over time.

-The study will be led by Dr Caroline Rook, Lecturer in Leadership at the business school, who holds a degree in psychology and whose research relates to creating healthy and productive workplaces through exploring the links between leadership and wellbeing in organisations.
+The study is led by Dr Caroline Rook, Lecturer in Leadership at the business school, who holds a degree in psychology and whose research relates to creating healthy and productive workplaces through exploring the links between leadership and wellbeing in organisations.

 She investigates in particular how to manage executive stress, how to maintain authentic functioning at work and the role of coaching for creating resilience for positive leadership.

 The Heads Together and Row study will be based on individual video diaries the team kept every three days while they were at sea.
 Initial findings are due to be published in the summer of 2019.